kate-eisen/kate-eisen.github.io/index.md

 <strong>July 2020 </strong> <br> <br> </td>

 <td  width="90%" style="padding-bottom:10px;">
 ECR^2, an online meeting organized by grad students from ASN, SSE, and SSB, is happening!
 I've been working on a few of the events as well as overall logistics.
-The website for the meeting is linked [here](https://www.evolutionmeetings.org), and it provides a schedule.
+The website for the meeting is linked <a href="https://www.evolutionmeetings.org">here</a>, and it provides a schedule.
 Recordings of most events will be available on YouTube (see meeting website) if you missed an event.

 </td>
 </tr>